Travel Insurance for Canada

 Personal liability

-If you injure someone, or damage property while you’re in Canada, then this cover will help you up to the limits specified in your policy.
+If you injure someone or damage property while in Canada, personal liability cover can help you cover costs up to the limits specified in your policy.

 Cancellation fees and lost deposits